Hungarian Americans: Notable people

 In mathematics, Paul Halmos contributed significantly to probability theory, statistics, and logic.
 Cornelius Lanczos developed numerous techniques for mathematical calculations, of which the Lanczos algorithm and Lanczos approximation are named after him.
 Jewish mathematician John von Neumann, acknowledged as one of the foremost mathematicians of the 20th century, contributed to a wide variety of fields, including computer science, economics, quantum theory, statistics, and hydrodynamics.
 Neumann's work on nuclear physics was influential in the Manhattan Project.
 The John von Neumann Theory Prize and the IEEE John von Neumann Medal are named in his honor.
 Peter Lax is a winner of the Wolf Prize in Mathematics and the Abel Prize known for his contributions in several mathematical fields.

 In art, Bauhaus artist Marcel Breuer became known as one of the first modernists for his modular construction and simple forms.
 Another Bauhaus artist László Moholy-Nagy, highly influenced by Russian constructivism, helped introduce the movement to the United States; he was a strong advocate of the integration of technology and industry into the arts.
 Lajos Markos was a significant portrait artist, having created portraits for iconic celebrities such as John Wayne.
 Photographer Sylvia Plachy published several photobooks detailing her personal history in Central Europe.

 In politics, Tom Lantos was a U.S. Representative for San Francisco, being the only Holocaust survivor to serve in the U.S. Congress.
 The father of former New York governor George Pataki is ethnic Hungarian; he still speaks some Hungarian today.
 Peter R. Orszag, the Director of the Office of Management and Budget under President Obama has Hungarian roots.
 Besides U.S. Representative Lantos there were other Hungarians in the Congress, like Ernest Istook, Joseph M. Gaydos, Eugene Jerome Hainer or Ernie Konnyu.
-Current U.S. Ambassador to Myanmar, Thomas Vajda, is also of Hungarian descent.
+The most recent U.S. Ambassador to Myanmar, Thomas Vajda, is also of Hungarian descent.

 Others include famous Holocaust survivor Nobel Peace Prize winner Elie Wiesel known for his activism and for writing the critically acclaimed Night.
 Agoston Haraszthy, a famous traveler and writer, became known as the "Father of California Viticulture" and perhaps one of the most accomplished viticulturists in US history.
 Joseph Pulitzer, a journalist of Jewish descent famous for helping create "yellow journalism" and posthumously establishing the Pulitzer Prizes.
 Csaba Csere was editor-in-chief of Car and Driver from 1993 to 2008.
 In the world of business, billionaire aircraft leasing, philanthropist Steven F. Udvar-Házy, billionaire-philanthropist-political activist George Soros, a Jewish Holocaust survivor, are notable Hungarian Americans.